Jobwawesh/my-portfolio-app-backend/README.md

 - Register a new account.
 - Log in to existing account.
 - Create a PROJECT items.
-- Update individual PROJECT items.
 - View all PROJECT items.
+- Update a PROJECT Item
 - Delete a PROJECT item.

 ### MODELS